springload/draftjs_exporter/docs/CONTRIBUTING.md

-make clean-pyc       # Remove Python file artifacts. make build           # Builds package for publication. make publish         # Publishes a new version to pypi. make publish-test    # Publishes a new version to test pypi.
+make clean-pyc       # Remove Python file artifacts. make build           # Builds package for publication. make publish         # Publishes a new version to pypi.
 ```

 ### Debugging